mberry/Streamlined-NTRU-Prime/src/readme.md

 cargo test -- --nocapture --features testing
 ```

-A json file of 100 KATs was generated from the sage implementation found [here](src/tests/kat-generator.sage) (additional code added to generate json, original [here]()) and used to test encapsulation/decapsulation.
-Key generation is tested separately.
+A json file of 100 KATs was generated from the sage implementation found [here](src/tests/kat-generator.sage).

 ## Warnings